aor-app/ar-web-receiver-client/README.md

 ---

 ## RELEASE NOTES
+### v1904C
+A paragraph on receiver firmware version information compatible with T-TC and some comments were deleted from the receiver page.

 ### v1904B
 The following bugs have been fixed:
  - fixed the shadow of T-TC slot button.
  - Cleaned up the code.

 ### v1903A
 The following feature has been added:
  - Addition of T-TC mode (for Tetra Traffic Channel).
  This function is compatible with AR-DV1 firmware 1903A or later.